Rindhujatreesa/foreign-exchange-rate-time-series-forecasting/README.md

 1. Seasonal Decomposition
 2. Differencing

-The datasets were confirmed to stationary using teh following methods -
+The datasets were confirmed to stationary using the following methods -

 1. Augmented Dickey-Fuller Test
 2. Auto-correlation and Partially Auto-correlation Function